samfolo/student-directory/README.md

    - If you wish to move a student from one cohort from the other:
      - You will be asked for their ID and the student will be located
      - You will then be asked for a target cohort (a list which excludes the student's current cohort)
+   - If a cohort is full, migration will not be possible
    <img src="README images/option 8.png"/>

 -----------------------------------